zanbaldwin/zanbaldwin.github.io/_pages/cv.md

 # Experience

 #### [CarePlanner](https://www.care-planner.co.uk/) · **Senior Software Developer** · Bristol, England · *2018–Present*
-Team lead role spearheading a project to build a RESTful API platform from the ground up for a rapidly-growing SaaS provider in the Home Care sector.
+Progressed through a series of positions in the Software Development industry to swiftly render a leading role spearheading a project to build a RESTful API platform from the ground up for a rapidly-growing SaaS provider in the Home Care sector.

-- Ensuring compliance with [ISO 27001][iso27001] and [GDPR][gdpr].
+- Ensured strict compliance with [ISO 27001][iso27001] and [GDPR][gdpr], a framework of policies and procedures that includes all legal, physical and technical controls involved in an organization information risk management processes.
+- Collaborated with the developer teams of two external companies and a local government authority in a joint effort to consolidate further market share rather than competing.
+- Represented the company at conferences across three different countries.

 #### [BaseKit](https://www.basekit.com/) · **Software Engineer** · Bristol, England · *2015–2018*
-Back-end PHP developer for a global B2B site-building platform, working on the main backend codebase and other minor projects, leaning towards DevOps/SysAdmin.
+Performed duties as Back-end PHP developer for a global B2B site-building platform, worked on the main back-end codebase and other minor projects, leaning towards DevOps/Sysadmin.
+Produced project status reports, managed the team and resolved day-to-day issues.
+Ensured that objectives were accomplished in accordance with outlined priorities.

-- Part of the company’s developer on-call program.
+- Building PHP websites using Symfony components, tested work produced as part of the development process.
-- Responsible for maintaining the WHMCS platform plugin.
+- Upgraded legacy systems for ensuring compatibility with main codebase and maintained WHMCS platform plugin.
-- Spearheaded overhauling the automation tests towards an automated QA process, adding coverage for the majority of the main product, and pushing BDD using Behat.
+- Automated tests towards an automated QA process, adding coverage for the majority of the main product, and pushing BDD using Behat.
+Documented features, technical specifications and infrastructure requirements.
-- Upgraded legacy systems to be compatible with the main codebase.

 #### [Nosco Systems](https://nosco-systems.com/) · **Lead Technical Developer** · Pontypridd, Wales · *2012–2015*
-Lead technical developer for a continuously-evolving, cloud-based digital debt and loan management application.

-- Working directly with Experian developers.
-- Managing multiple projects concurrently, custom deployment models for multiple targets, including the support and succession of legacy codebases.
-- Creating software stacks to be deployed on Raspberry Pi's for shop kioks, secure authentication/communication with backend infrastructure, and automated processes for distribution and synchronisation of data.
+Handled evolving challenges associated with cloud-based digital debt and loan management application.
+Created software stacks to be deployed on Raspberry Pi’s for shop kiosks, secure authentication/communication with backend infrastructure, and automated processes for distribution and synchronization of data.

+- Built collaborative rapport with others developers, administered and complete multiple projects, custom deployment models for various targets including the support and succession of legacy codebases.
-- Handling small teams of other developers both in-house and remote (Bulgaria), including travelling to provide training.
-- Software demonstrations at conferences for non-technical audiences (financial sector).
+- Mentored, developed and led teams of developers both in-house and remote (Bulgaria), including travelling to provide training, performed Software demonstrations at conferences for non-technical audiences (financial sector).
-- Solely responsible for the setup and management of the company’s server infrastructure.
+- Held bottom-line accountability for initiating, reviewing and managing company’s server infrastructure.

 <div class="o-grid">
     <div class="o-grid__col o-grid__col--2-4-l o-grid__col--2-4-m o-grid__col-4-4-s">